Bishop's Falls

 Bishop's Falls is a town in the north-central part of the island of Newfoundland in the Canadian province of Newfoundland and Labrador, with a population of 3,082 at the 2021 census.

 Geography

 It is in Division No. 6, on the Exploits River, near the town of Grand Falls-Windsor and the town of Botwood.
 It is commonly thought of as having the warmest summer temperatures in all of Newfoundland and Labrador.
+Nestled along the Exploits River, the town derives its name from the waterfalls within its boundaries.

 History

-The railroad played a major part in the area's history, as the town was a central hub during the travels of the "Newfie Bullet" train.
-There is a trestle in the town which is the longest east of Quebec.
-The existing trestle is the last of many which were built and destroyed by the strong ice flows (and a flood) that occur in the winter.
-The town sits along the Exploits River which flows through and to the falls from which the town takes its name.
+The railroad played a pivotal role in shaping Bishop's Falls, serving as a central hub for the Caribou passenger train, colloquially referred to as The Newfie Bullet.
+A remarkable trestle stands in the town, the longest east of Quebec.
+This trestle withstood powerful ice flows and floods that destroyed its predecessors.

-Bishop's Falls also boasts a famous NHL player name, Alex Faulkner who played with Gordie Howe.